 Cold sores, also known as fever blisters, are small, fluid-filled blisters that form on the lips or around the mouth.

-Cold sores are very common, with close to 70% of people under the age of 50 having been infected with HSV-1.
+Cold sores are very common—close to 70% of people under 50 have been infected with HSV-1.

-Cold sores usually form on the outside of your mouth or lips, but can also sometimes affect the skin of the face.
+Cold sores usually form on the outside of your mouth or lips, but can sometimes affect your face.

-Before HSV-1 brings on a cold sore, there may be tingling, itching, or burning.
+Before a cold sore appears, there may be tingling, itching, or burning.

-One or more fluid-filled cold sore blisters may form, which typically go from painful blisters to oozing sores with crusting lasting 7 to 10 days.
+One or more fluid-filled blisters form, which typically progress from painful blisters to oozing sores with crusting lasting 7 to 10 days.

 Transmission of Herpes and Cold Sores

 Both herpes and cold sores are highly contagious and incurable.
-The HSV-1 virus that causes cold sores can be passed from person to person through kissing, touching, or sharing items that touch the mouth area.
-Most infections start in childhood, and most infections do not cause any symptoms.
+The HSV-1 virus that causes cold sores spreads through kissing, touching, or sharing items that touch the mouth.
+Most infections start in childhood, and most don't cause any symptoms.

 Treatment of Herpes and Cold Sores

-While HSV-1 and HSV-2 are incurable infections, there are treatments available to help manage symptoms and reduce recurrence.
-Prescription medications can help reduce symptoms and recurrence.
-Over-the-counter medications that numb the cold sores, or placing ice on cold sores, can help relieve the symptoms.
+While HSV-1 and HSV-2 are incurable infections, treatments help manage symptoms and reduce recurrence.
+Prescription medications can reduce symptoms and recurrence.
+Over-the-counter medications that numb cold sores or ice can help relieve symptoms.

 Cold Sores vs Canker Sores

-Canker sores, also known as aphthous ulcers, are small, shallow lesions that develop on the soft tissues in your mouth or at the base of your gums.
+Canker sores, also known as aphthous ulcers, are small, shallow lesions on the soft tissues in your mouth or at the base of your gums.

-Unlike cold sores, canker sores don’t occur on the surface of your lips and they aren’t contagious.
+Unlike cold sores, canker sores don't appear on your lips and they aren't contagious.

-They can be painful and can make eating and talking difficult.
+They can be painful and make eating and talking difficult.

 While both canker sores and cold sores appear in or around the mouth, they have different causes and symptoms.

-Canker sores occur only in the soft tissues of the mouth, such as on your gums or inside your cheeks.
+Canker sores develop only in soft mouth tissues like your gums or inside your cheeks.

-They can be caused by a variety of factors, including injury to the inside of your mouth and vitamin deficiencies.
+They're caused by various factors, including mouth injury and vitamin deficiencies.

-Cold sores form on and around your lips, although in some cases they can also form inside your mouth.
+Cold sores form on and around your lips, though sometimes they can form inside your mouth.

 Simplix Viral Defense